|

 Accommodations

-This is a stationary ride, so all nights will be spent at the ranch, except the last night, which is spent at a hotel in Billings (usually the Dude Rancher Lodge).
+This is a stationary ride, so all nights will be spent at the ranch.

 Description

-The ranch comprises about 37,000 acres, which include a canyon, the original Indian buffalo jump, and different elevations of mountains all around the canyon.
+The ranch, located South of Billings (Montana), comprises about 33,000 acres, which include a canyon, the original Indian buffalo jump, and different elevations of mountains all around the canyon.
 During the time at the ranch you will stay in the bunkhouse or in one of the cabins.
 Towels are provided for the trip.
 The Lodge is a big meeting room where we give out the pommel bags and accessories and sign the Rider Releases.
 There is also a small store in the lodge with basic ranch needs, gloves, vests, Tee shirts, cowboy hats, scarves, etc. There is a cookhouse building which is the main gathering place for social things and for meals.

 Limited WIFI is available at the ranch.